jondjones-poc/optimizely-performance-edge/README.md

 # Optimizely Web - Performance Edge - By Jon D Jones 💥

-This project makes uses of:

-- Optimizely Performance Edge
+This project shows how to implement Optimizely Performance Edge using HTML, CSS and Javascript.

 ## Live Site URL & Status 👺